 2. We verify your identity

-At Fair Go Finance we always want to keep educating our clients and help them in any way we can.
-That’s why we write blogs on relevant topics, such as what you can do to stay vigilant against online and mobile scammers.
+At Fair Go Finance we’re dedicated to educating our clients and helping them in any way we can.

-Here are some top tips on what you can do to keep your details safe:
+Here are some additional tips on what you can do to keep your details safe:

 Make sure your computer is protected with anti-virus and anti-spam software

 Be aware of phishing, which is when fraudsters send an email pretending to be a legitimate company to trick you into revealing your personal details